 – Charles Cooley on his looking-glass theory.

 As capitalism is still the dominant factor throughout the world, pretty much everything is for sale.
 Society values the notion of money.
 We all have to grab a piece or two of it or get left behind and discarded like an unwanted toy.

 We look at Jay Z and P. Diddy’s annual billionaire brunches and dream of being part of their group.
 Despite Amazon’s unethical way of treating its staff or the fact that they evade tax, people like Jeff Bezos are still admired.
 When you speak out against all this, people tell you to stop being lazy and ‘poor’ and work harder to be rich like them.
 How do you break out of that cycle and not become another commodity to be experimented on by those who have free reign to our thoughts, attitudes and behaviours?
 They constantly pull at the strings while we dance to their tune.

 In a way, COVID-19 has changed many people’s perceptions regarding issues such as celebrity culture and the privilege of the wealthy.
 One example is the news story of various celebrities singing to John Lennon’s Imagine.
 The song talks about ‘imagine no possessions’, yet the celebrities singing about it are surrounded by luxury.
 The ridiculousness of the situation is hard to believe.
 Was it satire?

-The backlash that came out of this was probably not what they expected, rather something to be applauded for and give praise.
+The backlash that came out of this was probably not what they expected, rather something to be applauded for and given praise.
 This again highlights how far removed they are from reality and their lack of self-awareness.

-Another example is Ellen Degeneres tone deaf comment about self-quarantine equating to being in prison:
+Another example is Ellen Degeneres tone-deaf comment about self-quarantine equating to being in prison: